Lines (film): Awards

 Lines was nominated for the best film in 2016 Tallinn Black Nights Film Festival, in 37th Fantasporto International Film Festival, in 2017 Los Angeles Greek Film Festival, in 30th Athens Panorama of European Cinema, in 10th "this human world" in Vienna, in 2018 Hellas FilmBox on Berlin, in 8th Philosophical IFF in Macedonia.
 The film won the best concept award for Fiction Feature in the 10th London Greek Film Festival.
 In 2017 Maverick Movie Awards Lines won award for best directing and had two nominations for best picture and best screenplay.
-The film was also nominee for best director (Tarkovsky Award) and best writing (Tonino Guerra Award) in 2017 BLOW-UP · International Arthouse FILM FEST in Chicago and in Accolade Competition 2017 in United States won the award of Merit.
+The film was also nominee for best director (Tarkovsky Award) and best writing (Tonino Guerra Award) in 2017 BLOW-UP · International Arthouse FILM FEST in Chicago and in Accolade Global Film Competition 2017 in United States won the award of Merit.
 In 2018 was nominated for best film in Hellenic Film Academy (Greek) awards.
 In 2018 in See film festival Berlin Paris Lines awarded with the director's award. Αt Scandinavian International Film Festival Helsinki and at Rome Independent Prisma Awards in Italy the film won in both the best feature award.
 At 5th Sose International Film Festival (2018) in Armenia the film won best script and best camera awards.
 In 2019 the film won Best Drama in Vegas Movie Awards.